-The Code of Maryland Regulations (COMAR) Title 12, Subtitle 11, Chapter 03 further codifies the activities of the Board, and describes in detail its essential functions, responsibilities and training standards.
-Previous recommendations made by the Board's Policy Subcommittee for updating COMAR were adopted.
+The Code of Maryland Regulations (COMAR) Title 12, Subtitle 11, Chapter 03 further codifies the activities of the Board and describes in detail its essential functions, responsibilities, and training standards.
+Previous recommendations made by the Board's Policy and Standards Subcommittee for updating COMAR were adopted.
 Significant updates include:

-- Redundant wording of items appearing in COMAR that were verbatim to the Public Safety Article were removed and language added to reference the reader back to the appropriate section of the Public Safety Article; - The Board requires a majority of confirmed members to be present at a meeting to constitute a quorum; - ➤ PSAPs shall provide access to services for individuals who do not speak or understand the English language; - ➤ PSAPs shall have sufficient call takers and equipment to consistently answer incoming calls on a daily average of 10 seconds or less; - Within six months of hiring a Public Safety Answering Point call taker, a county shall train the new call taker using a curriculum adopted or approved by the Board; - A county shall provide a Public Safety Answering Point call taker with yearly inservice training using a curriculum adopted or approved by the Board; and - In requesting funding from the Board, the county shall ensure that the county's procurement laws and policies are followed.
+- Redundant wording of items appearing in COMAR that were verbatim to the Maryland Public Safety Article were removed and language was added to reference the reader back to the appropriate section of the Maryland Public Safety Article; - The Board requires a majority of confirmed members to be present at a meeting to constitute a quorum; - PSAPs shall provide access to services for individuals who do not speak or understand the English language1; - PSAPs shall have sufficient call takers and equipment to consistently answer incoming calls on a daily average of 10 seconds or less2; - Within six months of hiring a PSAP call taker, a county shall train the new call taker using a curriculum adopted or approved by the Board3; - A county shall provide a PSAP call taker with yearly in-service training using a curriculum adopted or approved by the Board4; and - □ In requesting funding from the Board, the county shall ensure that the county's procurement laws and policies are followed.

-COMAR is currently under review for revisions to be consistent with changes to the Public Safety Article effective following the 2022 legislative session.
+COMAR is currently under review for revisions to be consistent with changes to the Maryland Public Safety Article effective following the 2022 legislative session.